 The National Cyber Security Centre defines a cyber attack as “malicious attempts to damage, disrupt or gain unauthorised access to computer systems, networks or devices”.

+Companies lose an estimated 5% of their revenue annually due to fraud, according to Occupational Fraud 2022: A Report to the Nations.
 So how can you best protect your organisation from hackers and cyber criminals?
 Here are some key dos and don'ts...

 - Identify the risks to your company.
 Take stock of all the potential threats - including ransomware or malware attacks, insider mistakes, phishing emails, etc. The more familiar you are with these types of attacks the better you can prepare for them.